 - Description of the project or program to be funded, including a needs statement and objectives.

 - Copy of the organization’s informational brochure and project brochure (if available.)

 - List of the corporations and foundations that provided funding to your organization in the previous year, along with their contribution amounts.

 - Roster of the organization’s board of directors, advisory board members, and administrative staff.

-- Budget for project to be funded
+- Line-item budget for project to be funded

 - Organization’s current annual budget (revenues and expenditures)

-- Organization’s most recent IRS Form 990
+- Organization’s most recent audited financial statement (if none, please provide organization’s most recent IRS Form 990)

 - Political parties, candidates, or partisan political organizations